 Registration

-Registration is performed when a Client sends a registration write operation to the Server.
-The registration includes the Endpoint Client Name (which MUST be unique on that Server) along with optional Lifetime and SMS Binding Support parameters, and the list of Objects that the Client supports.

-Note: Server records the IP address from the registration message
+Registration is performed when a Client sends a registrater operation to the Server.
+After the LWM2M Device is turned on and bootstrap procedure has completed, The Client MUST perform registration to the Server of which the Client has a Server Object Instance.
+The registration includes the Endpoint Client Name (which MUST be unique on that Server) along with optional Lifetime, SMS Binding Support parameters, LWM2M Verrsion parameters, and the list of Objects that the Client supports and available Object Instances.
+Upon receiving a registration messge from the client the server records the IP address and port from the registration message for all interactions with that client.
+If the IP address or the port changes the client must send a registration update to the server.